lastcastleofbowser/castlepass/README.md

 <i>A Fortress for your Passwords</i>

 Password generator and manager.
-My final project submission for Harvard's CS50x Course
+My final project submission for Harvard's CS50x Course.

 Video Demo: https://youtu.be/dSM5KiwHoxQ